-It’s well documented that there is a strong link between yoga and mental health.
-So, if you’ve ever considered giving yoga a go, read on to find out how Kelly feels that you could benefit.
+It’s well-documented that there is a strong link between yoga and mental health.
+So, if you’ve ever considered giving yoga a go, read on.
+Kelly is sharing how she feels that you could benefit.

 Throughout this article are photos of Kelly, taken during her photoshoot with us in May 2019.
 Since yoga is so important to Kelly, we incorporated yoga poses into her shoot and it was lovely to personalise her portraits in this way.

 Related reading: How to inject your personality into your portraits

 Yoga for self-care